SolaceLabs/solace-pretty-dump/README.md

 ### One-Line Mode: indent < 0

 Removes the majority of SdkPerf-like message metadata printing, only showing the topic and payload per-line.
-Valid values are between -1 and -250, and specify how many chars of the topic are displayed.  indent = -35 in this example.
+Valid values are between -1 and -250, and specify how many chars of the topic are displayed.  indent = -35 in this example:
 ```
 pq-demo/stats/pq/sub-pq_3-c222       {"red":0,"oos":0,"queueName":"pq/3","slow":0,"rate":0}
 pq/3/pub-44e7/e7-7/0/_               <EMPTY> Raw BytesMessage